-The Localism Act has introduced a range of powers to give local communities a say in decisions affecting their local area.
+The Localism Act has introduced powers to give local communities a say in decisions affecting their local area.
 These are:

 - Neighbourhood Development Plans